wp-plugins/ptengine-real-time-web-analytics-and-heatmap/readme.txt

 == Frequently Asked Questions ==

-Q.Do I need an account for using Ptengine?
+1. Do I need an account to use Ptengine?

 Yes.
-And the registration process is very simple and you can finish it at your website.
-After you successfully install the Plugin, please follow the instructions in Ptengine Settings to create an account.

-Q.How to create a profile?

-To start tracking your website, you need to set up a profile in Ptengine.
-Please go to Ptengine Settings and follow the instructions.
-If you already have a profile, you can add it to your account.
+It takes about 60 seconds to set up an account and start tracking your traffic.
+After you install the plugin in Wordpress, click on Ptengine in the sidebar.
+Our setup wizard whisks you through the 2 easy steps.
+If you have a pre-existing profile with Ptengine, you can simply add it to your account.

-Q. How to use advanced features of Ptengine, like heat map?
+2. How do I used advanced features, like heat maps?

-Simply click 'Go to Ptengine' button on the top/bottom right corners in the plugin interface, you'll go to Ptengine official product version at report.ptengine.com.
-Learn more about the features, visit www.ptengine.com
+Simply click on the "Go to Ptengine" button on the top or bottom right corner of the Ptengine plugin page.
+Our advanced features tell you exactly where every visitor is clicking and scrolling.
+Get the power to peer over their shoulders.

-Q.What should I do if the code implementation failed?
+3. What do I do if the plugin could not insert the tracking code automatically?

-If the auto-implementation is failed when you are creating a profile, please follow the steps on Ptengine Settings to implement the code manually on your website.
+On your Wordpress admin sidebar, click on Ptengine > Settings.
+It will show you (step by step) how to manually add the tracking code to your site.

-Q.How do I stop Ptengine from tracking my website?
+4. How do I stop Ptengine from tracking my website?

-If you don't want Ptengine to track your website stats, please go to the Plugin section in WordPress and disable Ptengine.
-If you don't want to use Ptengine anymore, you can delete the plugin in the plugin section.
+If you no longer want Ptengine to keep tracking your traffic, simply go to the Plugins page in Wordpress.
+Scroll to Ptengine.
+There, either disable or delete the plugin.

-Q.How to restart Ptengine Plugin once I have disabled it?
+5. How can I start using Ptengine again if I have disabled it?

-If Ptengine is still installed but disabled: go to the Plugin section in WordPress to enable Ptengine.
-However, if you have deleted Ptengine, you'll need to re-install the plugin.
+If Ptengine is installed but disabled: Go to Plugins in your Wordpress, find Ptengine and click “enable”.

+If Ptengine has been deleted: download the plugin again from this page and reinstall it in Wordpress.

 = お問い合わせ内容 =